nhsconnect/prm-practice-migration/guide/03-early-prep-and-planning.md

 ## Data checking preparation

 The Target Supplier will provide a set of test criteria for data checking following the [Initial Data Production day](initial-data-production).
 The Practice will be asked to find a series of patient records that match this criteria (usually up to 20 records) and a selection of random records.
-Usually, the Target Supplier or Commissioning Support Unit (CSU) will assist with the initial selection of records before asking the Practice to complete finding the remaining records unaided.
+Usually, the Target Supplier or Commissioning Support Unit (CSU) will assist with the initial selection of records before asking the Practice to complete finding the remaining patient records unaided.

-The Practice will need to detail the selected patients in a document provided by the Target Supplier.
-The selected patients will need to be available on the [Initial Data Production day](initial-data-production).
+The Practice will need to detail the selected patient records in a document provided by the Target Supplier.
+The list of selected patient records will need to be available on the [Initial Data Production day](initial-data-production).

 ### Is a reconciliation needed?

-A reconciliation maybe done between Personal Demographics Service (PDS)  through an Additional Service Request (ASR) to force a patient list synchronisation.
+A reconciliation may be completed between Personal Demographics Service (PDS) through an Additional Service Request (ASR) to force a patient list synchronisation.

 {%- capture lesson_learnt_1 -%}
-__Lesson learnt__ The Personal Demographic Service and NHAIS can get out of sync, thus the reconciliation and any outstanding registration for any patient needs to be done before Go Live, otherwise patient information can be lost and it could also cause issues during data migration.
+__Recommendation__ The Personal Demographic Service and NHAIS can get out of sync, thus the reconciliation and any outstanding registration for any patient needs to be done before Go Live, otherwise patient information can be lost and it could also cause issues during data migration.
 {%- endcapture -%}

 {%- include inset.html content=lesson_learnt_1 accessibility_text="Lesson learnt" markdown=true -%}